clampz/ocr_project/README.md

   * deltaThreshhold
   * deltaWeight
   * sum
-  * todo:
+  * randLst
-     * test neural nets with hidden layers
 * preprocess
   * receptor
-  * todo:
-     * finish implementing and start testing
 * fileLib
   * getDataFromFile
-  * todo:
-     * nothing
 * imagePreProcessing
   * PIL
   * todo:
      * need to merge

-the following sources are the inspiration for the code i've written and the resources that i've found useful.
+the following sources are the inspiration for the code i've written and the resources that i used to understand the fundamentals of my implementation.

 Sources:
 --------